Minimal genera of open 4-manifolds: Controlling the genus function

+To prove the lemma by induction, and for the main lemma of Section~\ref{Ends}, we must be able to preserve a preassigned smoothing on one of the given subhandlebody interiors $X_m$.
+(This also has immediate consequences such as \cite[Theorem~3.9]{MinGen}.)
+For simplicity, we assume that each $X_i$ is connected and that $X_1$ is not orientable unless $X_n$ is.
+(These hypotheses can always be arranged when $X_n$ is connected, by including more 1--handles in each $X_i$.
+The subgroups $A_i$ then remain unchanged.)
+Let $\widehat X_i$ denote $X_i$ if it is orientable, and its orientable double cover otherwise.
+Then $\pi$ factors through $\widehat X_n$.
+Fix an orientation on $\widehat X_n$ and lift it to $\widetilde X_n$.

-\begin{adden} The smoothing $\Sigma$ given by the lemma has Casson type, lifting to a refinement of some Stein-Casson smoothing $\widehat \Sigma$ on $\widehat X_n$ (realizing a preassigned homotopy class of almost-complex structures).
-If $X_n$ is oriented via $\pi$, then we can assume $\Sigma$ equals this $\widehat\Sigma$ on $X=\widehat X$.
-The smoothings $\Sigma$ and $\widehat \Sigma$ can be chosen arbitrarily over $X_1$, subject to the conditions of the previous two sentences.
-Similarly, for fixed $m$ with $1<m<n$, they can be chosen to agree with corresponding smoothings for $X_m$ previously constructed by the lemma and addendum (using the same $Y$ as for $X_n$ when $Y$ is given, or $Y=X_n$ if $X_m$ is orientable but $X_n$ is not), with the same values of $k_1,\dots,k_{m-1}$.
-Including the case $m=1$, $k_m$ can be any integer $>k_{m-1}$ and large enough to allow a suitable spanning set in $\widetilde X_m$ for $A_m/A_0$ (for a preassigned smoothing of $X_m$ as above).
-Furthermore, $\Sigma$ can be chosen to also be a refinement of a preassigned Casson-type smoothing of $X_n$ (that extends the preassigned one on $X_m$ if given). \end{adden}
+\begin{adden} The smoothing $\Sigma$ given by the lemma has Casson type, lifting to a refinement of some Stein--Casson smoothing $\widehat \Sigma$ on $\widehat X_n$ that equals $\Sigma$ when $\widehat X_n=X_n$ and realizes a preassigned homotopy class of almost-complex structures on $\widehat X_n$.
+The smoothings $\Sigma$ and $\widehat \Sigma$ can be chosen arbitrarily over $X_1$, subject to the conditions of the previous sentence.
+Similarly, for fixed $m$ with $1<m<n$, they can be chosen to agree with corresponding smoothings previously constructed for $X_m$ by the lemma and addendum, with the same values of $k_1,\dots,k_{m-1}$.
+Furthermore, $\Sigma$ can be chosen to also be a refinement of a preassigned Casson-type smoothing of $X_n$ (that extends the preassigned one on $X_m$ if given, $m\ge1$). \end{adden}

+\begin{proof}[Proof of Lemma~\ref{main} and Addendum~\ref{mainadd}] If $\Sigma$ and $\widehat\Sigma$ were not preassigned over $X_1$, we must first construct them.
+If $\widehat X_1=X_1$, let $\widehat\Sigma=\Sigma$ be any Stein--Casson smoothing of $X_1$ respecting the given orientation and almost-complex structure, and refining the preassigned smoothing.
+Otherwise, choose a Stein--Casson smoothing $\widehat\Sigma$ on $\widehat X_1$ suitably respecting the data.
+Each 2--handle $h$ of $X_1$ has two lifts to $\widehat X_1$, inheriting two different Casson handle structures from $\widehat\Sigma$.
+Because of the orientation mismatch, orienting $h$ results in one Casson handle having excess positive double points, and the other having excess negativity.
+Define $\Sigma$ so that $h$ is a common refinement of these two Casson handles (and of the preassigned one if given).